MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 * `karmaConfigFile` Use this if you want to use a karma configuration file not named `karma.conf.js`.

-* `ServerMode` set to true, if you want Karma to always run in the background.
+* `ServerMode` Set to true, if you want Karma to always run in the background.
 This will normally give a significant performance improvement.
 Karma will be started in the background if `ServerMode` is true **and** `ServerPort` has a value.

 * `ServerPort` TCP port, that Karma should listen to when running in the background (when `ServerMode` is true).
    This should be different from the port configured in the Karma configuration file (`karma.conf.js`).

+* `TestFiles` By default the adapter watches all files in the karma configuration to get the list of tests.
+To avoid running test discovery when files, that do not contain tests, are changed specify files with tests in the `TestFiles` property.
+Specify `TestFiles` as an array of file patterns, or omit it to use the file specifications in the karma configuration.

-* `LogToFile` set to true, if you want the adapter to write log statements to a log file (named KarmaTestAdapter.log)
+* `LogToFile` Set to true, if you want the adapter to write log statements to a log file (named KarmaTestAdapter.log)

 * `LogDirectory` Where the log file should be saved (if LogToFile is true).
 If this property is not specified the directory in which karma-vs-reporter.json resides is used.